 Preheat your oven to 180°C/350°F (or 160°C/325°F if using fan or convection oven).
 Line two large baking trays with parchment paper.

 Mix together the vanilla, agave and molasses together in a small bowl.
 Add the milk and mix until smooth.
 Set aside.

 In a separate, larger bowl, mix together the flour, bicarbonate of soda, the ginger and the cinnamon.
 Rub in the margarine until the mixture resembles breadcrumbs, then stir in the caster sugar.

-Add the wet mixture from earlier to the dry and mix until it starts to stick together.
+Add the wet mixture to the dry and mix everything until it starts to stick together.
 Use your hands to form it into a dough.
 Note that it will seem a bit dry at first but keep kneading and warming it in your hands and it'll soon come together.

 Roll the dough out to around ½ an inch thick.
-Use 2.5 inch cookie cutters to cut out various shapes of your choice.
+Use a 2.5-inch gingerbread man cookie cutter to cut out 25 biscuits, re-rolling leftover pieces as needed.

-Place the cookie shapes onto your trays and place them in the fridge for 1 hour.
-If you're short for time, you can put them in the freezer for 20 minutes to help them hold their shape as they bake.
+Place the dough shapes onto your trays and place them in the fridge for 1 hour.
+If you're short for time, you can put them in the freezer for 20 minutes.
+This will help them hold their shape as they bake.

 Allow the cookies to cool completely before removing them from the tray.

-Mix together the powdered sugar and water until you have a smooth, thick icing.
+Mix together the icing sugar and water until you have a smooth, thick icing.
 Add a few tablespoons of icing into a bowl with the red food colouring, and a few tablespoons in another bowl with the blue food colouring.
 Keep the remaining icing white.

 Leave the cookies at room temperature for around 30 minutes to allow the icing to set before enjoying.